Billy Wright (footballer, born 1924): Life after football

 Wright was a minor media personality, and his marriage to Joy Beverley of the Beverley Sisters occurred at a time long before the era of footballers being known for having celebrity girlfriends.
 This was in July 1958, by which time Wright was 34, and proved one of the most successful showbiz marriages.

 After leaving Arsenal, Wright successfully overcame alcoholism and he later became a television pundit and Head of Sport for ATV and Central Television, before retiring in 1989.
 The following year, he joined the board of directors at Wolverhampton Wanderers as part of the takeover by Sir Jack Hayward.

 On 7 August 1993, he presented Manchester United with the FA Charity Shield, which they won on penalties against Arsenal at Wembley Stadium.
 On 7 December that year he was present for the friendly game against Honved of Hungary which commemorated the re-opening of Molineux as a rebuilt 28,525-seat stadium.
 The redevelopment saw three new stands built at the stadium in the space of two years, with the one replacing the Waterloo Road Stand being designated the Billy Wright Stand.

-Wright was the subject of This Is Your Life on two occasions: in May 1961 when he was surprised by Eamonn Andrews at the EMI Studios in London’s St John’s Wood, and in January 1990, when Michael Aspel surprised him at Thames Television's Teddington Studios.
+Wright was the subject of This Is Your Life on two occasions: in May 1961 when he was surprised by Eamonn Andrews at the EMI Studios in London's St John's Wood, and in January 1990, when Michael Aspel surprised him at Thames Television's Teddington Studios.
 Wright went on to be appointed a Commander of the Order of the British Empire on 13 June 1959.

 Illness and death

-He died from pancreatic cancer on 3 September 1994, aged 70, having been diagnosed with the illness earlier in the year.
+Wright died from pancreatic cancer on 3 September 1994, aged 70, having been diagnosed with the illness earlier in the year.
 He was cremated and his ashes were scattered on the pitch at Molineux.